try-firefly/try-firefly.github.io/content/posts/case-study.md

 ## 1. Introduction {#introduction}

 Serverless functions have become a key part of distributed architectures.
 Unfortunately, due to their stateless, ephemeral nature they are difficult to observe with standard observability approaches.
 They can behave like a black box in your system.
 Firefly is an open-source observability framework for serverless functions.
-It provides key insights into serverless function health through the use of metrics and traces--illuminating the black box.
+It provides key insights into serverless function health through the use of metrics and traces--illuminating the black box..

 {{< figure src="/assets/firefly-introduction.png" alt="Figure 1.0 Firefly introduction" caption="Figure 1.0 Firefly introduction" >}}